DanielPickens/Videobo/README.md

 # Video App with Twilio and Gatsby
-This web-app was created for Twilio hackathon, held on dev.to.
-It is created using gatsbyjs and twilio video api.
+This web-app was created using gatsbyjs and twilio video api.
 This is a very Simple Video app, which can be created with ease and deployed in no time with netlify.

 ### Getting Started